arnovb-github/CmcScriptNet.WPF/README.md

 CmcScriptNet.WPF is modeled after ScriptPad, the best Commence script editor ever.
 Thank you, Mathias!

-CmcScriptNet.WPF borrows heavily from Scintilla.Net and Scintilla.WPF.
+CmcScriptNet.WPF borrows heavily from Scintilla.Net and ScintillaNet.WPF.